sgsabbage/fastapi-filterstyles/README.md

 This library attempts to simplify and standardise the generation of filter query strings, while making the data passed into the route transparent to how it was generated.

-Currently the library supports both delimited styles, e.g. `?name=contains:shell&name=neq:shell+beach` and the OpenAPI [deep object style](https://swagger.io/docs/specification/serialization/).
+Currently the library supports both delimited styles, e.g. `?name=contains:shell&name=neq:shell+beach` and the OpenAPI [deep object style](https://swagger.io/docs/specification/serialization/) `?name[contains]=shell&name[neq]=shell+beach`.

 ## Usage

 ### Filter class

 Irregardless of style, the first thing to do is build your filter class.
 This is a Pydantic object that represents the filters you want to accept.
 It can contain any combination of standard library types such as `bool`, `int` and `str`, as well as fields that inherit from the `BaseFilter` class of this package.
 The package only provides a few at the moment, with more to come as I add them.

+Because BaseFilters are also Pydantic objects, the data parsing functionality works identically, and will generate a human-readable set of errors should the parsing fail (e.g. passing a random string to a UUID field).

 Each filter class provides a set of possible operations, such as `eq`, `neq`, `contains`.
 If you want to only expose a subset of these on a given field, you can pass that information into the field on the filter class.
 If no subset is provided, all operators for that type will be accepted.